jedrichards/rsyncwrapper/README.md

 Path to destination.
 Example, `"/var/www/mysite.tld"`.

-##### `host [String]`
+##### `ssh [Bool]`

-Remote host if copying over ssh.
-Needs public/private key passwordless SSH access to your host to be setup and working on your workstation.
-Example, `"user@123.123.123.123"`.
-This value could also be a ssh host alias if you have any setup in your ssh config.
+Run rsync over ssh.
+This is `false` by default.
+To use this you need to have public/private key passwordless SSH access setup and working on your workstation.
+If set to `true`, you should specify a hostname as part of your src or dest options.

 ##### `port [String]`